ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: Experiments

 \paragraph{Baselines} We use two baselines: 1) \textbf{Proto-Net} \cite{snell2017prototypical,yu-etal-2018-diverse}, a native Prototypical Network with entropy-based loss function; 2) \textbf{O-Proto} \cite{tan-etal-2019-domain}, state-of-the-art approach for simultaneously learning ID classification and OOD detection.
 We do not include previous approaches based on non-Prototypical Networks (OSVM \cite{Bernhard2001}, LSTM Autoencoder \cite{RYU201726}, and vanilla CNN \cite{tan-etal-2019-domain}) because these methods were shown to be under-performed in \cite{tan-etal-2019-domain}.
 We want to focus on further inspecting the reliability aspect of simple Prototypical Networks without additional learning pipelines.

 \paragraph{Hyper-parameters} For all models, we initialized word representation from pretrained fastText \footnote{https://fasttext.cc/}.
+We updated fastText representation by further training it on current benchmark data, before using it as initialization for word embedding layer of Prototypical Networks.
+We used Tf-Idf \cite{sparck1972statistical,salton1988term} as a keyword extraction method in the preparation of auxiliary inputs (keywords) for ProtoInfoMax++ due to its simple assumption.
+Namely, TfIdf measures word importance based on co-occurrence of words within a small group of documents.
+For future reference, this TfIdf approach can be substituted by any automated keyword extraction methods.

-We updated fastText representation by further training it on benchmark data set separately from model training.
-For all models, we use one layer Bidirectional-GRU (output dim=200); and one layer Attention Network that is initialized based on $r=5$ context query representations sampled from uniform distribution $\mathcal{U}[.1,.1]$.
-Similarity score layer $F(.)$ was constructed based on cosine similarity function.
-All models were trained up to 60 epochs with batch size 64.
-Experiments were done in two computing nodes of HPC cluster \footnote{specification is provided in Appendix}.
+We use one layer Bidirectional-GRU (dimension size=200) as backbone encoder architecture for all models; and one layer Attention Network that is initialized based on $r$ context query representations ($r=5$) sampled from uniform distribution $\mathcal{U}[.1,.1]$.
+Similarity scoring layer $F(.)$ is based on cosine similarity via matrix multiplication between prototype vector and target queries.
+All models were trained up to 60 epochs with batch size 100.
+Note that each epoch contains \#Tasks that are dynamically sampled as training episodes.